NVM Express: Background

 Historically, most SSDs used buses such as SATA, SAS, or Fibre Channel for interfacing with the rest of a computer system.
 Since SSDs became available in mass markets, SATA has become the most typical way for connecting SSDs in personal computers; however, SATA was designed primarily for interfacing with mechanical hard disk drives (HDDs), and it became increasingly inadequate for SSDs, which improved in speed over time.
 For example, within about five years of mass market mainstream adoption (2005–2010) many SSDs were already held back by the comparatively slow data rates available for hard drives—unlike hard disk drives, some SSDs are limited by the maximum throughput of SATA.

-High-end SSDs had been made using the PCI Express bus before NVMe, but using non-standard specification interfaces.
+High-end SSDs had been made using the PCI Express bus before NVMe, but using non-standard specification interfaces, using a SAS to PCIe bridge or by emulating a hardware RAID controller.
 By standardizing the interface of SSDs, operating systems only need one common device driver to work with all SSDs adhering to the specification.
 It also means that each SSD manufacturer does not have to design specific interface drivers.
 This is similar to how USB mass storage devices are built to follow the USB mass-storage device class specification and work with all computers, with no per-device drivers needed.

 NVM Express devices are also used as the building block of the burst buffer storage in many leading supercomputers, such as Fugaku Supercomputer, Summit Supercomputer and Sierra Supercomputer, etc.